 The Giant Pandas at the National Zoo are the most popular exhibit.
-As of January 2018, there are two adult Giant Pandas on loan from China, named Tian Tian (male) and Mei Xing (female) and one young male panda (Bei Bei).
+There are two adult Giant Pandas on loan from China, named Tian Tian (male) and Mei Xing (female).

 Their offspring born at the National Zoo are kept for a few years and then moved to a conservation center in China.
-Bei Bei will travel to China in 2019.
+Bei Bei’s last day at the National Zoo before he will travel to China on November 19 2019.

 The Giant Panda Exhibit has two parts for visitors – an outdoor viewing platform and an indoor exhibit where you can also view the pandas if they are inside.
 The inside area also has exhibits about Giant Pandas and the conversation efforts to protect them.